 It’s often said the best time of day to workout is the time you’ll stick to.
 If that’s after a long day in the office, great!
 If that’s midway through the day, no problem, but often things outside our control can derail our efforts and sometimes force us to miss our workouts (think family commitments or that piece of work that takes a lot longer than expected).

-If you’re prone to getting held up and having to skip that all important workout, then maybe training in the morning is the way forward for you, especially because studies have noted additional benefits to pre-breakfast exercise, such as greater fat loss.
+If you’re prone to getting held up and having to skip that all-important workout, then maybe training in the morning is the way forward for you, especially because studies have noted additional benefits to pre-breakfast exercises, such as greater fat loss.
 That being said, it’s can be difficult to set your alarm early to kick off the day with a workout, so that’s why I’ve put together these

 - Prep everything the night before

 For those who aren’t morning people, the thought of having to get up early and go for a training session can be a bit much.
 You’re tired, sleepy and just want to stay in bed.
 This means prepping everything the night before can make a real difference.
 If it’s all laid out for you, you don’t have to spend time or energy figuring out what to wear and can instead focus on getting the job done.
 Better yet, why not get your work clothes sorted too?
 Or that pre-workout snack?
 The point is to have as little delay as possible and fewer decisions.

 While prepping everything the night before might make you think staying up a little longer is okay, opt for more sleep instead, says Dr. Nate Watson, an advisory board member at SleepScore Labs.
 People need between 7–9 hours of sleep per night, and focusing on enough sleep helps you wake up more refreshed and ready to exercise in the morning.
 As part of sleeping better, skip the night snacks, Dr. Watson says.
 You don’t need to have a grumbling stomach, but you should stop eating and drinking within two hours of bed, to minimize the possibility of sleep disruption, he notes.